KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 }
 ```

-This will automatically inject the request into the ``Autocomplete/LocalService`` when your license is registered.
-Use the ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled`` to disable this feature if needed, e.g. when a user opts out of using it.
+You must also explicitly enable the ``AutocompleteContext``'s ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled`` setting to enable this feature.

+> Important: AI-based next word prediction requires Full Access for network access.
+The feature is disabled by default, to avoid sending user text to 3rd party services without user consent.
+Make sure to explicitly get the user's consent before activating this feature!

-KeyboardKit Pro currently only provides a ``Autocomplete/NextWordPredictionRequest/claude(apiKey:apiVersion:apiUrl:model:maxTokens:system:)`` request, but will add support for more 3rd party services in the future.
+KeyboardKit Pro currently only provides a ``Autocomplete/NextWordPredictionRequest/claude(apiKey:apiVersion:apiUrl:model:maxTokens:system:)`` request.
+More 3rd party request types will be added in the future.
 All requests require that you use your own API keys.

-> Warning: AI-based next word prediction requires Full Access for the keyboard to communicate with the remote service, and will send the user's text to that remote service.
-Make sure to explicitly get the users consent before activating this feature.

 ---